An alternative to surgery is a stomach cancer stent used when a tumor needs to be bypassed, but at a time when the malignancy cannot be cured.

 The mesh holds in place by pressure and also by the tumor itself growing within the mesh.

-Fortunately the risks are minimal when compared to the potential benefit of having one placed.
+Fortunately the risks of stomach cancer stent insertion are minimal when compared to the potential benefit of having one placed.

 There are risks of endoscopy like any other test including the sedative risk, bleeding and perforation (putting a hole in the gut).